A Guide To Going Green In Business

 By going green in business, you will…

 a) Reduce your business overheads.
-We will be looking at how you can go green in a moment, but certain practices, such as going paperless and reducing your power usage, will have a positive impact to your bank balance.
+We will be looking at how you can go green in a moment, but certain practices, such as going paperless and reducing your power usage, will have a positive impact on your bank balance.

 b) Please your customers.
 As we said, the concern for the environment has become part of the public consciousness, and this includes the people who do, or who are likely to use your business.
 If you can prove your green credentials to the people who matter to your business the most, you can almost guarantee increased custom.